greenbone/docs/src/common/container/feed-loading.md

 Finished loading VTs.
 The VT cache has been updated from version X to Y.
 ```

-After the scanner is aware of the VT data it will be requested by gvmd.
+After the scanner is aware of the VT data, it will be requested by gvmd.
 This
 will result in the following log message:

 ```{code-block} none